FlyinKat/CSC309_A3/DESIGN/design.md

 ![Architecture Diagram](https://raw.githubusercontent.com/FlyinKat/CSC309_A3/master/DESIGN/part_a.png)

 The url module will interpret a URL that is requested by the browser and map it to the the appropriate view which will then validate the data and may retrieve and/or modify data within the model and then return the appropriate HTML template.
-The HTML will then dynamically generate a web using information from the view and display it in the browser.
+The HTML template will then dynamically generate a web page using information from the view and display it in the browser.
 We will be using Django's built in admin site for our administrative view.
+Unlike some MVC pattern, the template(view) will only interact with the model through the view(controller).
+Each web page will have their own function or class based view(controller).

 ###Features